Connect with others who understand.

 Family Medical History

-As part of your or your child’s physical examination, the physician will take a thorough family history to determine if there are instances of neuromuscular disease in the family.
-If SMA is suspected based on the physical exam and family history, the next step will likely be genetic testing.
+A thorough family history helps determine if neuromuscular diseases run in the family.
+Based on the physical exam and family history, the next step may be genetic testing.

 Genetic Testing for SMA

-SMA is diagnosed through molecular genetic testing, which is done via a blood sample.
-In molecular genetic testing, a single gene is evaluated for mutations associated with a genetic disease.
-After providing the blood sample, you may have to wait a month or longer for results to be available.
+SMA is diagnosed through molecular genetic testing, which involves a blood test.
+In molecular genetic testing, a single gene is evaluated for mutations (or changes) associated with a genetic disease.
+After SMA bloodwork, the results may take a bit of time to come back.
+In some cases, you may receive them within five days.

-When diagnosing SMA, molecular genetic testing focuses on the survival motor neuron 1 (SMN1) gene on chromosome 5.
-Mutations in the SMN1 gene cause SMA types 0 through 4, which account for nearly all cases of SMA.
+When diagnosing SMA, molecular genetic testing focuses on the survival motor neuron 1 (SMN1) gene.
+Specifically, this gene is found on chromosome 5.
+Mutations in the SMN1 gene cause SMA types 0 through 4.
+These types account for nearly all cases of SMA.

-The SMN1 gene is responsible for creating survival motor neuron (SMN) proteins.
-These proteins are important for motor neuron function.
-Motor neurons are nerve cells that transmit signals from the brain and spinal cord to the muscles.
-Without these proteins, the brain and the muscles can’t communicate and the muscles weaken.
+The SMN1 gene produces survival motor neuron (SMN) proteins.
+These proteins are important for the motor neurons to work.
+Motor neurons are nerve cells.
+They transmit signals from the brain and spinal cord to the muscles.
+Without these proteins, the brain and the muscles can’t communicate.
+As a result, the muscles become weaker.

-Other types of SMA are caused by mutations on different genes.
-Specialized genetic testing for other SMA types, such as SMA with respiratory distress (SMARD), are also available.
+Other types of lower motor neuron disorders are caused by mutations in different genes.
+There’s specialized genetic testing for other types.

 Additional Testing